seb54000/tpcs-workstations/README.md

 - [X] vms.html add a link to go back to docs, docs.dns_domain -- add a file 00_monitoring.html to link to Grafana
 - [X] Possibility to clone multiple GIT repo - directly used to clone demoboard-source code in the different TP (+ removing docker-compose files for demoboard in tpiac and tpkube)
 - [X] 20260311 : Ansible access_docs idempotence: avoid unnecessary ACME issuance on rerun and reload nginx only when vhost config changes (no unconditional restart)
+- [X] 2026-03-11 : Ansible access_docs idempotence for GDrive copy: skip gdrive sync when expected docs are already present in /var/www/html (force override with copy_from_gdrive_force=true)

 ## API access settings to Gdrive (Google Drive)